calcvids/calcvids.github.io/pages/instructorinfo.md

 Reading Ximera spreadsheet files
 --------------------
 If you have sent us your Google-connected email address, you have access to a Google Drive folder with a collection of spreadsheets--one for each Ximera set that at least one of your students has completed.
-Each spreadsheet has 15 columns:
+The meaning of each of the spreadsheet columns are:
  - The first three columns show the student's first name, last name, and username
 - "Date Started" is the date when the student started watching the videos
 - "Time Started" is the time (in Zulu time zone) when the student started watching the videos
+- "Minutes Spent" is a rough estimate of the number of minutes spent on the page.
+It calculates the difference in time between starting the first video and loading the reflection page.
  - "Video 0 Watched" shows the percent of Video 0 that the student watched.
 Only about 1/3 of students in a class see the Video 0, so all of the other students will have a "NA" in this column
  - The next three columns show the percent of each video that the student has watched.
 There are some Ximera sets that only have 1 or 2 videos; when Video 2 or 3 doesn't exist for a particular set, there will be a "NA" in the column
 - The next column is an average of the percent complete of the video which were watched.
 This averages the video percentages among the videos which are available to the student.
 If they had a video 0 available to them, this will be averaged.
 If not, it will only average the videos available.